• Skip to primary navigation

 Why do I have to put water into the oven when baking the rolls?

-The water boils and creates a steamy environment which is necessary for forming crispy crust.
-It’s an easy thing to do.
+The water boils and creates a steamy environment which is necessary for forming a crispy crust.
+It's an easy thing to do.
 Simply half-fill a roasting pan or another ovenproof dish with water and place it on the bottom shelf of your oven while it is preheating.
 The water will boil and create steam.
-Please remember to take care when opening the oven door – the steam is HOT!
+Please remember to take care when opening the oven door - the steam is HOT!

 Why is my dough sticky?